23 Ways to Make Money With a Cargo Van

 21. Personal Shopper

 Pick up groceries, clothes, or oversized items for your customers.
-While the gig economy has made it possible to have almost anything delivered, the advantages you would have are personal service and the ability to pick up almost anything.
+While the gig economy has made it possible to have almost anything delivered, you would have the advantages of personal service and the ability to pick up nearly anything.

 Once you know your clients, you’ll know their preferences, likes, and dislikes.
 They won’t be able to get that from an app that routes orders to whoever is available.